brainbot-com/es-nozzle/doc/intro.rst

 network latencies, slow repositories or quotas can be other limiting factors. es-nozzle can be setup to use multiple synchronization processes and thereby avoid any bottleneck situation.
-The system proofed to work reliable in a Enterprise Search solutions with one production setup scaling beyond 30 Million documents.
+The system proved to work reliable in a Enterprise Search solutions with one production setup scaling beyond 30 Million documents.